Gail Kim: Hall of Famer (2016–2017)

-Retirement and producer (2018–present)
+Producer and departure (2018–2025)

-Kim wrestled what was announced to be the final match of her career on February 3, 2018, for Southside Wrestling in Stevenage, United Kingdom, where she defeated Kasey Owens in the main event of the show.
+Kim wrestled what was supposed to be the final match of her career on February 3, 2018, for Southside Wrestling in Stevenage, United Kingdom, where she defeated Kasey Owens in the main event of the show.
 After this retirement, Kim returned to Impact Wrestling as a producer and agent (talent development roles in which a seasoned, active or retired performer is a behind-the-scenes coach to active wrestlers on how to improve, and how to handle the day-to-day demands of being a wrestler).

 In late–November, Kim was inserted in the feud between Taya Valkyrie and Tessa Blanchard, after the latter had retained her title by attacking the referee.
-In December, in order to prevent any shenanigans from their upcoming match, Kim was announced as the special guest referee for the next encounter between the two Knockouts, that was set for January 6, 2019, at Impact Wrestling Homecoming.
+In December, in order to prevent any shenanigans from their upcoming match, Kim was introduced as the guest referee for the next encounter between the two Knockouts, that was set for January 6, 2019, at Impact Wrestling Homecoming.
 At the event, after she attacked Kim multiple times, Blanchard lost the Impact Wrestling Knockouts Championship to Valkyrie after Kim used her finishing move "Eat Defeat" on Tessa Blanchard.
 Throughout the next few months, the feud between Kim and Blanchard progressed even further as both attacked each other inside and outside the ring (including at the restaurant of Kim's husband).
-This led to the announcement of a match between the two, at Impact Wrestling Rebellion on April 28, where Blanchard defeated Kim in what was officially Kim's last match.
+This led to a match between the two, at Impact Wrestling Rebellion on April 28, in which Blanchard defeated Kim in what was officially Kim's last match.
 After the match the two women embraced and in a backstage interview Kim confirmed that she is still going to work as a producer for the company.
+By February 2024, her backstage roles expanded to include working as a member of the creative team.
+On March 25, 2025, she was fired from TNA, ending her 14-year tenure with the company.